Due to its rich natural and cultural resources,

 , monitoring and information sharing procedures,

-employment and training guidelines, and
+and employment and training comittments .

 Operators with Protocols